sungjaeeom/slate/source/index.en.html.md

 </code>

 <aside class="warning">
 The above example cannot be used for testing.
-Create it through <a href="javascript:getApiKey()">personal API Key</a>
+Create it through personal <a href="javascript:getApiKey()">API Key</a>
 </aside>

 # Authenticated Calls